 Allison earned both her Bachelor of Health Science (2010) and Bachelor of Arts with Honours (2011) Anthropology from Western University in London, Ontario, Canada.
 Following this, she moved to Preston, England and completed her MSc.
-Forensic Anthropology degree from the University of Central Lancashire (2012) and since has become an active member of both the Forensic Science and Archaeology teaching teams.
+Forensic Anthropology degree from the University of Central Lancashire (2012).

 In 2013 Allison achieved accreditation status as a Forensic Anthropologist in the UK, FA Cert-III and has assisted local constabularies with casework.

 - Bachelor of Health Science, Western University in London, Ontario, Canada, 2010

 - Bachelor of Arts with Honours, Anthropology, Western University in London, Ontario, Canada,2011

 - MSc.
 Forensic Anthropology degree, University of Central Lancashire, 2012

 - British Association for Biological Anthropology and Osteoarchaeology – Member